benlau/underline/README.md

 bool _::isArray<T>()
 ```

-It is a static type checker to validate is the input type classified as a valid Array class for _.
+It is a static type checker to validate is the input type classified as a valid Array class supported by _.
 You rarely need to use this function directly.

 Example: